Have you been there before?

 The most important thing is to keep your landing pages clean and simple.
 Again, forget about social media account links or cluttering up your page with other social proof.

 There’s no need to try to make it overly beautiful and over the top.
 Don’t get too hung up on wasting time and energy trying to make it look perfect.
 Focus more on the marketing opt-in language and making sure it's on point and concise.

-When building the best opt-in page, Thrive Themes on WordPress will save you tons of money and has the best landing page builder and has way more efficient split testing than just using Google Analytics.
+When building the best opt-in page, Thrive Themes on WordPress will save you tons of money.
+It has the best landing page builder and has way more efficient split testing than when you just use Google Analytics.

 Now you know their secrets!

 Below are other high-converting landing pages and opt-in pages that you can mimic and browse through for ideas:

 Here is a webinar registration page that is very similar to my main template with a couple of small tweaks…

 This is one of Dean Jackson's opt-in pages.
 It converts over 60%.
 He teaches the '9-Word Email' in the ad itself.
 This is for people who want to get more subject lines, templates, and more email campaigns.
 He does a great job of 'pre-framing' them before he ever makes his offer...
 But again...
 SUPER SIMPLE!